inab/opeb-submission/docs/_sections/community.md

 * A __query IDs extraction docker__: This docker will extract IDs from the query sent to the participants, and it is run only once per test event.
   The output of this docker should be a file in JSON format, containing a list of objects with the next structure:

-  * *Input*: Query that will be sent to participants
+  * *Input*: Test event identifier, and query that will be sent to participants
   * *Output*: JSON containing all the IDs available in the Query.
   * *Schema*:
 	```json